Our library was born out of a clear need: there was no space in Chajul for learning outside of structured classrooms.

 The library is immensely popular and the increasing demand for activities and support from librarians demonstrates its success.
 Many of our regular users are under 8, the age at which most students in Chajul start school.
 Their time in the library is a powerful introduction to both literacy and learning.
 By starting early we help bridge educational gaps in the under-resourced local school system.

-We’re thrilled to share that our innovative approach to literacy programming during the COVID-19 pandemic was honored by UNESCO (United Nations Educational, Scientific and Cultural Organization) and awarded the 2021 King Sejong Literacy Prize for our program, “Broadcasting Bilingual Stories: Promoting Interactive Literacy Programming in Rural Guatemala.”
+We’re thrilled to share that our innovative approach to literacy programming during the COVID-19 pandemic was honored by UNESCO (United Nations Educational, Scientific and Cultural Organization) and awarded the King Sejong Literacy Prize for our program, “Broadcasting Bilingual Stories: Promoting Interactive Literacy Programming in Rural Guatemala.”
 This prize reflects our team’s tireless work to continue supporting Chajul’s youth with educational and literacy programming, especially during challenging times.
-Click here to read about how we’ve adapted and expanded the library’s services since March 2020!
+Click here to read about how we’ve adapted and expanded the library’s services since the pandemic!